spoo503/100-days-of-python-Learning./README.md

 These built-in functions help us perform operations on lists:

-len() → Finds the number of elements in a list max() → Returns the maximum value in the list min() → Returns the minimum value in the list sum() → Adds all elements in the list
+1.len() → Finds the number of elements in a list 2.max() → Returns the maximum value in the list 3.min() → Returns the minimum value in the list 4.sum() → Adds all elements in the list

 💻 Practice:
 Creating lists